 Lexus RX 450h engines, drive & performance

-The Lexus RX 450h horsepower numbers are pretty impressive, and performance in a straight line is certainly respectable.
-However, enthusiastic drivers will find little to encourage their efforts behind the wheel – the big Lexus prefers to make stately progress.
+The Lexus RX 450h horsepower numbers are pretty impressive, and performance in a straight line is more than respectable.
+However, enthusiastic drivers will find little there's little fun to be had behind the wheel, as the big Lexus prefers stately progress over fast cornering.

 Lexus RX 450h hybrid engine, 0-62mph and acceleration

 There’s an EV mode for electric-only driving, but this is only possible in short bursts due to the limited battery capacity.
-An Eco mode is also available; this smooths out clumsy driver inputs to maximise efficiency of the hybrid powertrain, while Sport mode makes the engine and gearbox a little more responsive – although in reality the differences are hard to notice.
-The RX 450h's top speed is quoted at 124mph for all versions.
+An Eco mode is also available; this smooths out clumsy driver inputs to maximise efficiency of the hybrid powertrain, while Sport mode makes the engine and gearbox a little more responsive – although the differences are hard to notice.
+The RX 450h's top speed is124mph for all versions.

-The latest version of the Lexus RX handles with a little more panache than its forebears, but it's still some way off the standard set by more driver-focused SUVs from the likes of Audi, BMW and Range Rover.
+The latest version of the Lexus RX handles with a little more panache than its predecessors, but even suspension updates for the 2020 model-year facelift can't meet the standard set by more driver-focused SUVs from the likes of Audi, BMW and Range Rover.

 Once again, the RX 450h responds best to a more leisurely driving style, as pitching it into corners too hard makes the body lean considerably.
 The steering doesn’t have very sharp responses either, and even if you choose the optional adjustable suspension, its sportiest settings don’t turn the Lexus into a fun ‘driver’s car’.